AdaCore/spark2014/docs/guidance/main.rst

 level: no reads of uninitialized variables, no possible interference between parameters and/or global variables, and no unintended access to global variables.
-Thus, the quality of the program can be guaranteed to achieve higher levels of integrity than would be possible in another programming language.
+Thus, the quality of the program can be guaranteed to achieve higher levels of integrity than would be possible in other programming languages.

 All the messages about possible run-time errors can be carefully reviewed and justified (for example by relying on external system constraints such as the maximum time between resets) and these justifications can be later reviewed as part of quality inspections.

+.. index:: -gnatp switch (compiler)
+.. index:: C language

-The proof of AoRTE can be used to compile the final executable without run-time exceptions (compiler switch ``-gnatp``), which allows having a very efficient code comparable to what can be achieved in C or assembly.
+The proof of AoRTE can be used to compile the final executable without run-time exceptions (compiler switch ``-gnatp``), which results in very efficient code comparable to what can be achieved in C or assembly.

+.. index:: DO-178C / ED-12C
+.. index:: EN 50128
+.. index:: CENELEC EN 50128
+.. index:: IEC 61508
+.. index:: ECSS-Q-ST-80C
+.. index:: IEC 60880
+.. index:: IEC 62304
+.. index:: ISO 26262
+.. index:: Qualification (for GNATprove)

-The proof of AoRTE can be used to comply with the objectives of certification standards in various domains (DO-178 in avionics, EN 50128 in railway, IEC 61508 in many safety related industries, ECSS-Q-ST-80C in space, IEC 60880 in nuclear, IEC 62304 in medical, ISO 26262 in automotive).
-To date, the use of SPARK has been qualified in EN 50128 context.
-Qualification material for DO-178 contexts should be available in 2018.
+The proof of AoRTE can be used to comply with the objectives of certification standards in various domains (DO-178B/C in avionics, EN 50128 in railway, IEC 61508 in many safety-related industries, ECSS-Q-ST-80C in space, IEC 60880 in nuclear, IEC 62304 in medical, ISO 26262 in automotive).
+To date, the use of SPARK has been qualified in an EN 50128 context.
+Qualification material for DO-178 projects is planned for 2018.
 Qualification material in any context can be developed by AdaCore as part of a contract.

 .. rubric:: Impact on Process

+.. index:: Precondition
+.. index:: Postcondition
+.. index:: False alarm

-An initial pass is required where proof of AoRTE is applied to the program and the resulting messages are resolved by either rewriting code or justifying any false alarms.
-Once this is complete, like for the Bronze level, ongoing maintenance can maintain the same guarantees at reasonable cost.
-Using precise types and simple subprogram contracts (preconditions and postconditions) is sufficient to avoid most false alarms and any remaining false alarms can be easily justified.
+An initial pass is required where proof of AoRTE is applied to the program, and the resulting messages are resolved by either rewriting code or justifying any false alarms.
+Once this is complete, as for the Bronze level, ongoing maintenance can retain the same guarantees at reasonable cost.
+Using precise types and simple subprogram contracts (preconditions and postconditions) is sufficient to avoid most false alarms, and any remaining false alarms can be easily justified.

+.. index:: Loop invariant

 Special treatment is required for loops, which may need the addition of loop invariants to prove AoRTE inside and after the loop.
-The detailed process for adding them is described in the SPARK User's Guide, as well as examples of common patterns of loops and their corresponding loop invariants.
+The detailed process for adding loop contracts is described in the SPARK User's Guide, as well as examples of common patterns of loops and their corresponding loop invariants.

 .. rubric:: Costs and Limitations

-The initial pass may require a substantial effort to get rid of all false alarms, depending on the coding style adopted previously.
+The initial pass may require a substantial effort to resolve all false alarms, depending on the coding style adopted previously.
 The analysis may take a long time, up to a few hours, on large programs but is guaranteed to terminate.
 Proof is, by construction, limited to local understanding of the